nesfit/bonnet-ics-library/imadics/source/IcsMonitor/Readme.md

 ### Export-Flows Command

-The command enables to convert capture files or a live capture to the flow file.
-If the resulting file is a CSV file it can be used as an input to other commands of this tool and also consumed by some other systems.
+The command enables the conversion of capture files or a live capture to the flow file.
+If the resulting file is a CSV file, it can be used as input to other commands of this tool and consumed by some other systems.

 ```
 Usage: IcsMonitor Export-Flows [options]